AgonConsole8/agon-docs/docs/vdp/VDU-Commands.md

 ### `VDU 23, 0, <command>, [<arguments>]`: System commands

-Commands starting with `VDU 23, 0` are system commands.
+Commands starting with `VDU 23, 0` are [system commands](./System-Commands.md).
 These commands are used to configure the VDP and to control its behaviour.
 This includes functionality such as the [audio system](Enhanced-Audio-API.md), the [buffered commands API](Buffered-Commands-API.md), [font API](Font-API.md), and [context management API](Context-Management-API.md).

-For more information see the [System Commands](System-Commands.md) documentation.
+Information on these commands can be found in the [System Commands](System-Commands.md) documentation.

 ### `VDU 23, 1, n`: Cursor control